There is a scientific publication about the benefits of stretching and strengthening for pectus excavatum improvement.

 YOU’LL BE CONSCIOUS OF YOUR POOR POSTURE

 You also need to focus on how you carry yourself throughout the day.
-You must be constantly aware of your posture while walking, running, exercising, laying, sitting, etc. After some time, you’ll be able to recognize the exact point when you round your shoulders over or when you tilt your head forward.
+You must be constantly aware of your posture while walking, running, exercising, lying, sitting, etc. After some time, you’ll recognize the exact point when you round your shoulders over or tilt your head forward.

 HOLD A STRETCH LONGER IF IT FEELS TIGHT